pusher/pusher-websocket-react-native/README.md

 );
 ```

-Note that both private and presence channels require the user to be authenticated in order to subscribe to the channel.
-This authentication can either happen inside the library, if you configured your Pusher object with your app's secret, or an authentication request is made to an authentication endpoint that you provide, again when initializing your Pusher object.
+Note that both private and presence channels require the user to be authenticated to subscribe to the channel.
+This authentication can either happen inside the library if you configured your Pusher object with your app's secret, or an authentication request is made to an authentication endpoint that you provide, again when initializing your Pusher object.

 We recommend that you use an authentication endpoint over including your app's secret in your app in the vast majority of use cases.
-If you are completely certain that there's no risk to you including your app's secret in your app, for example if your app is just for internal use at your company, then it can make things easier than setting up an authentication endpoint.
+If you are completely certain that there's no risk to you including your app's secret in your app.
+For example, if your app is just for internal use at your company, then it can make things easier than setting up an authentication endpoint.

 ### Unsubscribing